BashayerNouri/catch_me_if_you_can/03_welcome_message/03_python_2_comments.md

 ```python
 # printing a greeting message
 ```
 This line is ignored by the Python interpreter.
 Everything that comes after  `#`  is ignored.

-We can also write a cooment in a single line like this:
+We can also write a comment in a single line like this:
 ```python
 print(4) # prints an integer
 ```